Experienced Candida Doctor in NYC

 Natural, Holistic Treatment for Candida

-Dr. Dean Mitchell & Dr. Ricki Mitchell Are Specialists in Treating Candida Overgrowth
+Dr. Dean Mitchell is a Specialist in Treating Candida Overgrowth

 Candida is a type of fungus, sometimes called yeast, which occurs naturally in the body.
 Candida overgrowth, also known as chronic candidiasis, is a yeast overgrowth that can cause several health issues such as bloating, skin irregularities, muscle aches, and even lapses in attention.
 Due to the number of diverse symptoms, Candida is one of the most misdiagnosed conditions in the world!